Minimax Estimation for Personalized Federated Learning: An Alternative between FedAvg and Local Training?: Main Results

 Note that both bounds in Proposition \ref{prop:fedstab_implication} involve a term that scales linearly with both $\lambda$ and the heterogeneity measure.
 In general, we expect the stability measures to scale inversely with $\lambda$, and thus opening the possibility of carefully choosing $\lambda$ to balance the stability term and the heterogeneity term.

 Let us observe that the heterogeneity term of \eqref{eq:ier_via_stab} is slightly different than that of \eqref{eq:aer_via_stab}, in that it involves the {estimated global model} $\hwww{\glob}$.
-This suggests that achieving the \ier~guarantees might be intrinsically more difficult than achieving the \aer~guarantees, which partially explains why the \ier~guarantees are largely missing in the literature, whereas the \aer~guarantees are already available in recent works such as \citet{denevi2019learning,balcan2019provable}, and\citet{khodak2019adaptive}.
-It also explains why our bound for the \ier~in Theorem \ref{thm:sfa} is worse compared to the bound for the \aer.
+This suggests that achieving the \ier~guarantees might be intrinsically more difficult than achieving the \aer~guarantees.

 In view of Proposition \ref{prop:fedstab_implication}, we are left to bound the optimization error and the \fedstab~of \sfalong.
 As discussed above, achieving the \aer~and \ier~guarantees requires somewhat different assumptions, as the latter involves characterizing the performance of the global model.
 So we split our discussion into two parts below.